lanl/VoroCrust/examples/README.md

-# LANL Examples for Geologic Applications
+# LANL Examples for Geologic Applications (2019 beta version of VoroCrust)

+*Need to re-run some examples with new release version of VoroCrust*

 ## 2Cubes_2mat